 Electromagnetic radiations are the energy radiations that possess a time-varying electric and magnetic field.
 The electric field, magnetic field, and the direction of wave propagation are aligned mutually perpendicular to each other.
 Electromagnetic waves move at the speed of light and are capable of travelling in a vacuum or free space.
 The ordered representation of electromagnetic waves is given by an electromagnetic spectrum.
-This spectrum includes all the electromagnetic radiations existing in nature, namely gamma rays, x rays, ultraviolet radiations, visible rays, infrared radiations, microwaves, and radio waves.
+This spectrum includes all the electromagnetic radiations existing in nature, namely, gamma rays, x rays, ultraviolet radiations, visible rays, infrared radiations, microwaves, and radio waves.
 In the electromagnetic spectrum, the electromagnetic waves are properly arranged according to their wavelengths or frequency.
-The energy possessed by the gamma rays is the highest; whereas, the energy possessed by the radiowaves is the lowest.
+The energy possessed by the gamma rays is the highest, whereas the energy possessed by the radiowaves is the lowest.
 Hence, the gamma rays are the high frequency and short wavelength radiations, while the radio waves are the low frequency and long wavelength radiations.
-According to the modern quantum theory, an electromagnetic wave is a flow of photons through space.
+According to modern quantum theory, an electromagnetic wave is a flow of photons through space.

 Examples of Electromagnetic Waves

 Radio Waves are typically used for the purpose of signal broadcasting via various signal modulation techniques such as frequency modulation, amplitude modulation, etc. or directly with the help of satellites.
 Radio waves can travel through the air easily, which makes signal transmission simple.
 Also, they do not get absorbed by the obstacles present in the pathway, thereby making long-distance communication possible.

 2. Microwave Ovens